Python Docker image

 application will be served using Django's development web server.
 However, this is not

 recommended for production environments.

-used in the case where you specify a path to an executable script file
+in the case where you specify a path to a Python script via the

 If you are using Django, hot deploy will work out of the box.